 The Ethereum vocabulary

-To understand the Ethereum London hard fork and the importance of this change, you should know some keyword definitions.
+To understand the Ethereum London hard fork and the importance of this change, you should know some key definitions.
 They are blockchain, hard fork, Proof of Work (PoW), Proof of Stake (PoS), and gas fees.

 What is blockchain?